canalun/vSQLfmt/README.md

 # vSQLfmt

 Hi, friends!
-This is an extension for formatting your SQL file
+This is a vscode extension for formatting SQL files🥳

 ## Current Features 🎉